-- (2) Minimum Building Line Setback Unless otherwise determined by the Town under Clause (3) below, no accessory building or part thereof shall project in front or beyond the side of any dwelling or the building line setback, whichever is the greater distance from the front or flanking road lot line. - (3) Minimum Building Line Setback in Front or Side of Dwelling Where the dwelling is set well back of the minimum building line, and provided that the Town is satisfied that erecting an accessory building in front or side of the dwelling is in keeping with the general appearance of the area, the Town may permit an accessory building to be erected between the dwelling and the minimum building line as set out in Schedule C. - (4) Maximum Lot Coverage The lot coverage of all accessory buildings combined shall not exceed 10% of the lot area. - (5) Maximum Height The maximum height of an accessory building shall not exceed 6 metres. - (6) Minimum Side Yard The minimum side yard for an accessory building is 2 metres. - (7) Minimum Side Yard Flanking Road Corner Lot The minimum side yard for an accessory building located on the flanking road side of a dwelling shall be the same as set out for the dwelling under Schedule C. See also Clause (3).
+- (2) Minimum Building Line Setback Unless otherwise determined by the Town under Clause (3) below, no accessory building or part thereof shall project in front of any dwelling or the building line setback, whichever is the greater distance from the front or flanking road lot line. - (3) Minimum Building Line Setback in Front of Dwelling Where the dwelling is set well back of the minimum building line, and provided that the Town is satisfied that erecting an accessory building in front of the dwelling is in keeping with the general appearance of the area, the Town may permit an accessory building to be erected between the dwelling and the minimum building line as set out in Schedule C. - (4) Maximum Lot Coverage The lot coverage of all accessory buildings combined shall not exceed 10% of the lot area. - (5) Maximum Height The maximum height of an accessory building shall not exceed 6 metres. - (6) Minimum Side Yard The minimum side yard for an accessory building is 2 metres. - (7) Minimum Side Yard Flanking Road Corner Lot The minimum side yard for an accessory building located on the flanking road side of a dwelling shall be the same as set out for the dwelling under Schedule C.